erikw/restic-automatic-backup-scheduler/README.md

 ## Setup Windows ScheduledTask
 Windows comes with a built-in task scheduler called [ScheduledTask](https://docs.microsoft.com/en-us/powershell/module/scheduledtasks/new-scheduledtask?view=windowsserver2022-ps).
-The frontend app is "Task scheduler" (`taskschd.msc`) and we can use PowerShell commands to install a new scheduled task.
+The frontend app is "Task Scheduler" (`taskschd.msc`) and we can use PowerShell commands to install a new scheduled task.

 I describe here one of may ways you can get restic and this backup script working on Windows.
 Here I chose to work with `scoop` and `git-bash`.

 **TL;DR setup**
 1. Install [scoop](https://scoop.sh/)
-1. Install dependencies from a PowerShell with administrator privileges:
+1. Install dependencies from a PowerShell with *administrator privileges*:
    ```console
 	powershell> scoop install restic make git
    ```
-1. In a non-privileged PowerShell, start git-bash and clone this repo
+1. In a *non-privileged* PowerShell, start git-bash and clone this repo
    ```console
 	powershell> git-bash
 	git-bash$ mkdir ~/src && cd ~/src/